New to homeschooling and not sure where to begin?

 → Are you looking for guidance and support as you get started?

-I offer consultations to help you understand requirements, choose curriculum, and feel confident moving forward.
+I offer consultations to help you understand requirements, explore curriculum options, and feel confident moving forward in your homeschool journey.

-→ Do you already have a homeschool routine and need your annual assessment?
+→ Do you already have a homeschool routine and need your annual assessment for Washington state?

-I provide simple, stress-free guided portfolio reviews that meet WA state requirements.
+I provide simple, guided portfolio reviews that meet Washington state requirements and include an evaluation report for your parent records.